gerbera/gerbera/doc/troubleshooting.rst

 Check the current configuration and exit.
 Useful to check new settings before running gerbera as a service.
 Best use with --debug in case of problems.

+Config Modules
+^^^^^^^^^^^^^^

+If configuration is loaded from module files with ``from-file`` the content of the section of config.xml is ignored.

 Compile Info
 ------------

 Gerbera has some compile options regarding support for media file formats.
 If your media files are not scanned at all or metadata is not detected completely the compile info may help to look at the right place.

 ::